rambleraptor/api-linter/docs/rules/0131/request-path-reference-type.md

 ---
 rule:
   aep: 131
-  name: [core, '0131', request-name-reference-type]
+  name: [core, '0131', request-path-reference-type]
   summary: |
-    The `google.api.resource_reference` on the `name` field of a Get RPC request message should use `type`, not `child_type`.
+    The `google.api.resource_reference` on the `path` field of a Get RPC request message should use `type`, not `child_type`.
-permalink: /131/request-name-reference-type
+permalink: /131/request-path-reference-type
 redirect_from:
-  - /0131/request-name-reference-type
+  - /0131/request-path-reference-type
 ---

 # Get methods: Resource reference

-This rule enforces that the `google.api.resource_reference` on the `name` field of a Get RPC request message uses `type`, not `child_type`, as suggested in [AEP-131][].
+This rule enforces that the `google.api.resource_reference` on the `path` field of a Get RPC request message uses `type`, not `child_type`, as suggested in [AEP-131][].

 ## Details

-This rule looks at the `google.api.resource_reference` annotation on the `name` field of any message matching `Get*Request` and complains if it does not use a direct `type` reference.
+This rule looks at the `google.api.resource_reference` annotation on the `path` field of any message matching `Get*Request` and complains if it does not use a direct `type` reference.